-is a german writer, photographer, filmmaker.
-Born in 1971, Katja grew up in the west german town of Kassel, home of Little Red Riding Hood and Sleeping Beauty.
+is a german writer.
+Born in 1971, Katja grew up in the west German town of Kassel, home of Little Red Riding Hood and Sleeping Beauty.

 Katja attended Friedrichsgymnasium, the same grammar school as the Brothers Grimm.
 As a way of surviving this Teutonic institution, her line between fantasy and reality soon began to blur.
 With dysfunction instilled from a young age, a career in entertainment naturally followed.